Moley Christmas: Gameplay

-History
+Plot

+Monty is tasked with recovering the source code to his latest game and getting it to the duplication plant.

+Release

 A competition was run when the game was released.
 The final screen contained a message to the player.
 The first person to complete the game and send this message to the Your Sinclair competition address would receive 15 games from the Your Sinclair library.
 Six runners-up also received three games each.
 In a retrospective article from 2003, GamesTM called Moley Christmas an "especially popular" cover game, and further praised it as a "great example" of video game publishers using Christmas to market their games to a wider audience.